eclipsevortex/SubVortex/README.md

   --logging.debug
 ```

+> IMPORTANT: Do not run more than one miner per machine, otherwise, you will penalize all the miners until you move all the keys to have one key (and thus one miner) per machine.

 ### Running a Validator

 Similar to running a miner in the above section, navigate to the SubVortex directory and run the following to launch in PM2.

 ```